Burchard, Nebraska

 Burchard is a village in Pawnee County, Nebraska, United States.
 The population was 78 at the 2020 census.
-The village is approximately 10 miles from the Nebraska-Kansas border.
+The village is approximately 10 miles from the Nebraska-Kansas border and ten miles west of Pawnee City.

 History

 Burchard was platted in 1881 when the Chicago, Burlington & Quincy Railroad was extended to that point.
 The community was named after a local clergyman.
 Burchard was incorporated as a village in 1884.